Muharram and Ashura-Tasu’a Rituals in Iran

 Evening of Ashura Farshchian painting

-About Unique Muharram Rituals All Around Iran
+Muharram Rituals in Iran

 Ta’zieh